 Between Light and Shadow

-Erarta Museum of Contemporary Art presents an exhibition by Evgeniy Gorokhovsky, an artist whose creative universe lies beyond perfunctory trends and news of the day
+Erarta Museum of Contemporary Art presented an exhibition by Evgeniy Gorokhovsky, an artist whose creative universe lies beyond perfunctory trends and news of the day

 - Artworks revealing ‘secret meanings hidden behind photographic images’